-After delivering our 8th child, I was having trouble losing the baby weight so I joined Weight Watchers.
+After delivering our 8th child, I was having trouble losing the baby weight.
+So I joined the Weight Watchers program.

-If you are not familiar with Weight Watchers, each food is given a point value and you have an allotted amount of points per day.
+On this sytrem, they give each food a point value and you have an allotted amount of points per day on that system.

 The benefit was that I could figure out the point value for my normal meals and continue eating what my family ate.

-The pitfall?
-A food’s points are based on the fat, fiber and calorie content of the food.
+Unfortunately, a food’s points are based on the fat, fiber and calorie content of the food.
 And, as you can probably guess, the higher the fat content, the higher the point value!
-No delineation was made between good fats and bad fats – they were all bad!
+No delineation was made between good fats and bad fats!
 This was of course, before I knew about GAPS, real food and traditional methods of food preparation.
 Unfortunately, I had bought into the low fat/no fat propaganda hook line and sinker!
 But, at that point, all I cared about was losing the extra pounds and not looking like the mother of 8 or 9 or 10!

-Many diet drinks contain aspartame, also know as NutraSweet or Equal.
-Aspartame was introduced in the early 1980 and is 180 times as sweet as sugar without the accompanying calories.
+Many diet soda drinks contain aspartame, also known as NutraSweet or Equal.
+Aspartame was introduced in early 1980.
+It’s 180 times as sweet as sugar without the accompanying calories.

 1. Urge to Eat

 When a sweet taste stimulates the tongue, the brain programs the liver to prepare for acceptance of new energy (or sugar) from the incoming food and calories.
-The liver stops making sugar from proteins and starch reserves in the body and begins to store the metabolic fuels that are circulating the body.
+As a result, the liver stops making sugar from proteins and starch reserves in the body and begins to store the metabolic fuels that circulate the body.
 The liver is waiting for the nutrients available in the incoming food as signaled by the sweet taste on the tongue.
 The more a sweet taste without accompanying calories stimulates the taste buds, the more there is an urge to eat.
-This can equal weight gain!
+Relevant to us, this can equal weight gain!